-How to Make a DIY Zombie Costume for Kids
+How to Distress Clothing for a Zombie Costume

 Last year my son was adamant that he was going to be a “scary zombie” for Halloween.
 Keep in mind that I had already bought 6 costumes on clearance at Target the previous year during after-Halloween sales just to avoid overspending and the last minute rush before Halloween the following year (See my post on how I save money on just about everything to read more about after holiday Target clearance).
 But thankfully a zombie costume is one of the easiest costumes to DIY.
 Here’s how to make a zombie costume for kids with things you probably already have around the house.

 This post may contain affiliate links.
 That means if you click and buy, I may receive a small commission (at zero cost to you).
 Please see my full disclosure policy for details.

 What You Need to Make a Zombie Costume: